The Taliban says it will rule under sharia law. What does that mean?

 What is sharia law?

-In Arabic, sharia means “the clear, well-trodden path to water.”
+In Arabic, sharia derives from a word meaning the way, or “the clear, well-trodden path to water.”
 In practice, it is understood, interpreted and applied differently around the world, according to divergent traditions, cultural contexts and the role of Islam in government.

 A body of religious rules to guide the day-to-day lives of Muslims, including prayer and fasting, it is based mainly on the Koran, Islam’s holy book, as well as the words and teachings of the prophet Muhammad.